haacked/haacked.com/_posts/sum-of-natural-numbers.markdown

 That's kind of neat.

-But here's the thing, a Cesàro summation is a different sort of thing than a straightforward summation.
-And in the video, the people treat it like a normal summation and perform some algebraic operations with it.
-That's not allowed.
-That's missing apples with oranges.
+But here's the thing, a Cesàro summation is not the same thing as a straightforward summation.
+You can think of it as a different property of a series.
+But the physicists in the video treat it like a normal summation as they perform various operations on it.

+As an analogy, imagine that I show you two flat shapes and then provide a proof that the shapes cancel each other out and sum to 0 by subtracting the perimeter of one from the are of the other.
+You'd probably call foul on that.

+While not a perfect analogy, that's pretty close to what the video shows because they treat the cesaro sum of the series as if it were a convergent series while they perform various operations to get to their result.

 For example, at some point, they shift the series and start adding them.
 That might work for a convergent series, but not for divergent.